 E.g., we remove basins from an analysis because the watershed is considered “altered” or the gage is right below a reservoir.

 E.g., Sometimes to avoid spurious correlations (caused by extreme/outlier data points or subgroups), we must remove data points.
 Reported correlations should be accompanied by a scatterplot.

+E.g., Extremes may be present but in too low of frequency to feasibly model.

 Test parametric modeling assumptions – assumptions like multivariate normality, no or little multicollinearity, no auto-correlation, homoscedasticity